 Unfortunately, we didn’t notice any differences that would’ve been worth mentioning.

-The PLAY:5 is one of Sonos’ proudest creations.
+The PLAY:5 is one of Sonos’ most awesome creations.
 While every Sonos speaker is built to impress, the PLAY:5 takes everything to another level.
 Compared to other speakers from the same price range, the PLAY:5 easily takes the top spot.

 Inside the PLAY:5 speakers are six custom-designed drivers, three tweeters and three mid-woofers.
-The sound coming from the Sonos is clean, and it doesn’t get worse while increasing the volume.
+The sound coming from the Sonos is clean, and it doesn’t deteriorate while increasing the volume.

 The bass of the PLAY:5 can be enhanced using the TruePlay from the mobile application.
 If you’re willing to invest more in Sonos speakers, try pairing it with Sonos SUB, PLAY:1 or PLAY:3.